leiradel/rio2d/README.md

 Replace the IP address by the IP of the machine running the application, and change the name of the script.
 The embedded web server uses the excellent [CivetWeb](https://github.com/civetweb/civetweb).

+**Note**: The webserver is removed on release builds (where NDEBUG is defined), but you still call `rio2d::Webserver::getScript` to get script instances; you just don't have the ability to update them during runtime anymore.

 ## Using rio2d in your project

 There is no Makefile or Visual Studio solution for rio2d, just copy all files under the `src` folder to your project, preferrably under a folder of their own, and make sure they're compiled along with your own source code.